Brandon Vera

-Brandon Michael Vera (born October 10, 1977), or also known by his ring name as The Truth, is a Filipino-American (of Italian heritage) retired mixed martial artist where he was the inaugural ONE Heavyweight Champion and the 2005 WEC Heavyweight Grand Prix Champion.
+Brandon Michael Vera (born October 10, 1977), or also known by his nickname "The Truth", is a Filipino and American retired mixed martial artist where he was the inaugural ONE Heavyweight Champion and the 2005 WEC Heavyweight Grand Prix Champion.
 A professional competitor from 2002 until 2022, he competed in the Light Heavyweight and Heavyweight divisions of ONE Championship, World Extreme Cagefighting (WEC) and Ultimate Fighting Championship (UFC).

 Background

-Brandon Vera grew up in a house of seven boys and three girls.
-He was born to a Filipino father, Ernesto, and an Italian mother, but raised by his Filipino stepmother, Amelia.
+Brandon Michael Vera grew up in a house of seven boys and three girls.
+He was born to a Filipino father, Ernesto, and an American mother of Italian descent, but raised by his Filipino stepmother, Amelia.
 He also has two other brothers and another sister outside of the family in which he was raised and they were occasionally involved in his life.
+Vera was born and raised in Norfolk, Virginia, and learned Filipino culture growing up; one of the rules in the family was that everyone had to speak Tagalog (which Vera learned from his grandmother who speaks no English), and if any of the children were caught speaking English in the house, Vera's father would punish them.

-Vera was born and raised in Norfolk, Virginia, and attended Lake Taylor High School where he excelled in wrestling and earned a four-year athletic scholarship to Old Dominion University.
+Vera attended Lake Taylor High School where he excelled in wrestling and earned a four-year athletic scholarship to Old Dominion University.
 However, he dropped out of Old Dominion after a year and a half when he felt college was not for him, and enlisted himself in the United States Air Force.
 In the Air Force, Vera joined the wrestling team and trained at the United States Olympic Training Center in Colorado Springs, Colorado.
 His military wrestling career was cut short in 1999 when he tore ligaments in his right elbow.
 Arthroscopic surgery repaired the ligaments, but he had nerve damage from the experience, causing him to be unable to use his right arm.
 He was released from the Air Force on a medical discharge.

-Vera returned to Virginia, where he steadily rehabilitated his arm, and eventually was fit enough to enter the Grapplers Quest submission wrestling competitions on the East Coast.
+Following his discharge from the Air Force, Vera returned to Virginia, where he steadily rehabilitated his arm, and eventually was fit enough to enter the Grapplers Quest submission wrestling competitions on the East Coast.
 There, his solitary training methods (he did not belong to a camp and trained and cut weight on his own) caught the attention of Lloyd Irvin, a Brazilian jiu-jitsu Black Belt and coach, who invited him to train with his school.
 At Irvin's school, he was introduced to mixed martial arts.